Burnallover/frisquet-mqtt/README.md

 4. On HA, go to the device and activate the switch that mentions "ass. sonde."
 5. The boiler should indicate that the exterior sensor is associated, and the "ass. sonde" button should return to off.

-That's all; after 10 minutes, Heltec scren should update, you should have the exterior temperature displayed on the boiler screen and on the interior satellite screen.
+That's all; after 10 minutes, Heltec screen should update, you should have the exterior temperature displayed on the boiler screen and on the interior satellite screen.

 # Tweak
 After the initial association, the network ID and the exterior sensor ID are written on the first line of the Heltec's screen as well as in the console.
 Even though this data is normally stored in the ESP's NVS memory, I advise you to save them to avoid starting over in case of a major update that would overwrite this memory.